I've learned many things over the past thirty years and some lessons play out in my mind over and over.

 • Time is finite.
 Which means conversations are finite.
 "Collaboration" takes time and a "collaborative" environment means there's no clear plan and design is ad hoc and chaotic.

 • "Inclusive", "diverse", "collaborative" are today's red flags.
-Is the goal to deliver a product or to virtue signal?
+Is the goal to deliver a product or something else?

 • Diversity is always a cost which often has an overriding benefit.
 But in today's world it's a religion instead of a business strategy and most people can't see the difference.